 The purpose of The Society for the Preservation of the West Martinsburg Church is to maintain this beautiful 1840 structure which was once the center of the West Martinsburg Community.
 The society is earnestly working to raise the funds to restore the steeple on the church.
 It is a 501 (c) 3 organization.
+Donations are

 Every first Wednesday in December is the Christmas Candlelight Service in the Church.